Conservation and Improvement of Adequate Working Environment

 Special Website on Diversity Established

-In April 2020, the GS Yuasa Group launched a special website to provide timely information on our approaches to diversity and the status of activities.
-The site presents easy-to-understand information regarding the Group's measures for the targets, results, and initiatives associated with diversity and work style reforms, including the promotion of women's empowerment.
+In April 2020, GS Yuasa International Ltd. launched a special website to provide timely information on our approaches to diversity and the status of activities.
+The site presents easy-to-understand information regarding our measures for the targets, results, and initiatives associated with diversity and work style reforms, including the promotion of women's empowerment.

 Going forward, we will actively disclose information on plans to provide opportunities for diverse human resources to demonstrate their full capabilities as well as the results of those plans.